twfarland/don/README.md

 'Document Object Notation'
 An embedded html templating DSL in Javascript

-Released under the MIT license.
+No license.
+Do what you want with this.
 Creator: [Tim Farland](http://timfarland.com)